 One of the most common phone calls that my hearing care clinic receives is: Do you provide professional ear wax removal?
-Obviously, as Doctors of Audiology we say yes and that we not only provide ear wax removal services but that we also educate patients on causes of ear wax build up and that we instruct patients on cerumen management systems that they can utilize at home in order to reduce their need of in office ear cleaning.
+As Doctors of Audiology, we say yes.
+We not only provide ear wax removal services but that we also educate patients on the causes of ear wax build-up and provide options for cerumen management systems such as the Earigator cerumen irrigation.

-Ear wax build up is extremely common with hearing aid use and in many cases patients can be taught successful ear wax removal techniques to successfully perform ear cleaning at home as part of their hearing care plan.
-That being said however, once most patients learn about and experience our new ear cleaning service via the earigator wax removal system they opt for ear irrigation in office on a routine basis not only for removing their cerumen but also for the pure pleasure of the massage like sensation that it provides.
+Ear wax buildup is extremely common with hearing aid use and in many cases, patients can be taught successful ear wax removal techniques to successfully perform ear cleaning at home as part of their hearing care plan.
+That being said, however, once most patients learn about and experience our new ear cleaning service via the Earigator wax removal system they opt for ear irrigation in the office on a routine basis not only for removing their cerumen but also for the pure pleasure of the massage like sensation that it provides.

 Features and Benefits of Earigator